cristian-aldea/starlog/content/posts/2021/best-os-programming.md

 - **Pros**
   - Almost all developer software is made to run well on Linux servers
-  - A great learning opportunity, since Linux is widely used to run critical software all around the world
+  - A great platform to learn and tinker in
   - Can easily be installed alongside other operating systems
   - free (and open-source 👀)
 - **Cons**
-  - Poor user experience on personal computers due to the small, fragmented community
+  - Poor user experience on personal computers, Linux is mainly popular as a server OS, not a personal computer OS
   - Might require a lot of tinkering to get things working

 ### macOS